 The creditworthiness of a bond issuer, which indicates the likelihood that it will be able to repay its debt.

-Fee levied for selling shares of your index fund.
-Usually a fixed percentage of the total value of your fund.
+The fee levied for selling shares of your index fund.
+It is usually a fixed percentage of the total value of your fund.

 Securities and Exchange Board of India